 Mr. Smith received his B.S. from Georgetown University, where he completed a double major in finance and international business, and played varsity football.
 Mr. Smith also studied comparative business policy and international finance at Oxford University’s Trinity College.
 Mr. Smith has served on creditor committees and numerous boards of directors, including Satellite Tracking of People, Smart Tuition, RPET Holdings, Tire Group International and Joan Fabrics.

-Beau Blair is a Managing Principal of MCP’s Small Business Fund and sits on the Investment Committee.
+Beau Blair is a Principal of MCP’s Small Business Fund.
 Mr. Blair has worked with the McLarty family for over five years facilitating both new partnerships and the expansion of existing business units.
 Mr. Blair is a Co-Founder and Director of GDV Imports Mexico S.A.P.I de C.V., the exclusive wholesale distributor of Jaguar Land Rover to Mexico.
 Mr. Blair is also a Co-Founder and Managing Partner of the asset management company CapRocq Automotive LLC, a strategic partnership with W.P.
 Carey (NYSE: WPC) currently managing a real estate portfolio of $80 million.

 Previously, Mr. Blair was an Executive Director of global investment banking at J.P.
 Morgan in New York where he started as an Associate in Mergers & Acquisitions before becoming a senior member of the Industrials Group advising on a wide variety of corporate finance transactions.
 Mr. Blair began his professional career at Stephens Inc. in the bank broker dealer and corporate finance advisory groups prior to focusing on strategic and business development for Alltel Information Services.